Chick92/powerbank_instructions_mk12/README.md

 # Changing the IP address of the Ethernet port / Rajant subnet

+SSH into the device and enter the following:

 $ sudo nmcli con mod "Wired connection 1" ipv4.method manual ipv4.addr 192.168.XXX.YYY/24

 where XXX.YYY represent the specific ip address and subnet you wish the device to have, e.g 192.168.50.102

-# Software update

-# Adding Additional Sensors
+# Adding Additional Sensors / Software

 The MK12 Smart PoE Powerbank is designed to be used as both a Rajant host system and an edge compute unit for additional peripherals.

 Docker is utilised for 3rd party peripherals, and docker images can be uploaded to the MK12 Smart PoE Powerbank, along with their respective docker-compose.yml files and any required .env files to form a suitable stack.

-head to:
+Navigate to:
 - images - upload the tar file to the drive here
 - navigate to stacks once it's uploaded
 - add stack
 - give it an appropriate name
 - copy and paste whatever is in your docker compose file into the editor, you can also upload it or grab it via git (not tested this)
 - if you're using an .env file, you can upload it at the bottom too
-- set the acess controls (or lack of)
+- set the access controls (or lack of)
 - deploy!

 Importing an image

 https://docs.portainer.io/user/docker/images/import

-save the image first -
+To save an image from the MK12 or your local dev environment (the MK12 utilises an ARM64 architecture):

-docker save --output busybox.tar busybox
+$ sudo docker save --output ImageName.tar ImageName

-This will save it as a tar file in your local directory, it won't have read / write permissions if you used sudo! - sudo chmod +777 name_of_image.tar
+This will save it as a tar file in your local directory, it won't have read / write permissions if you used sudo!

-On portainer, go to images, import, and then upload the tar fle.

-You can then go to stacks and set up your docker compose as you would do normally.
+$ sudo chmod +777 ImageName.tar

 # nmap